vigenere23/Lost-in-space/README.md

 ## How to start

 First, clone the project and install python along with the pyglet library.
-Then, go to the project's root folder, switch to the `new_server` branch and :
+Then, go to the project's root folder and :

 ### Start the server